PrefectHQ/prefect/docs/concepts/task-runners.md

 Task runners are responsible for running Prefect tasks.
 Each flow has an task runner associated with it.
 The task runner is started at the beginning of a flow run and shutdown at the end.

-Depending on the task runner you use, the tasks within your flow can run in parallel or seqentially.
+Depending on the task runner you use, the tasks within your flow can run in parallel or sequentially.
 The default task runner is the `SequentialTaskRunner`, which does not run your tasks in parallel.
-To run tasks in parallel, you can use an task runner such as the `DaskTaskRunner`, which enables Dask-based parallel execution.
+To run tasks in parallel, you can use a task runner such as the `DaskTaskRunner`, which enables Dask-based parallel execution.

 ## Using an task runner